kubernetes/enhancements/keps/sig-network/3866-nftables-proxy/README.md

 created, or they will continue to intercept service traffic.
-In any normal case, this should happen automatically when restarting kube-proxy in `iptables` or `ipvs` mode, however, that assumes the user is rolling back to a still-new-enough version of kube-proxy.
+In any normal case, this should happen automatically when restarting kube-proxy in `iptables` or `ipvs` mode, however, that assumes the user is rolling back to a version of kube-proxy that has at least the Alpha nftables code (1.29+).
 If the user wants to roll back the cluster to a version of Kubernetes that doesn't have the nftables kube-proxy code (i.e., rolling back from Alpha to Pre-Alpha), or if they are rolling back to an external service proxy implementation (e.g., kpng), then they would need to make sure that the nftables rules got cleaned up _before_ they rolled back, or else clean them up manually.
-(We can document how to do this.)
+(We document how to do this.)

 (By the time we are considering making the `nftables` backend the default in the future, the feature will have existed and been GA for